Skip to content

 stack.swift

-// Swift does not have a built-in stack class, so Array can be used as a stack
+// Swift does not have a built-in stack class, can use Array as a stack

 var stack: [Int] = []